 This course guides students through core and optional modules and a dissertation to a qualification in the application of medical statistics to evidence-based health care.
 Compared to the main EBHC course, MSc in Evidence-Based Health Care, this will suit those with basic statistical understanding who now seek deeper understanding on a broader base of statistical methods.

-This is a joint course offered between the Nuffield Department of Primary Care Health Sciences and the Department for Continuing Education's Continuing Professional Development Centre.
-The works in collaboration with the renowned Centre for Evidence-Based Medicine in Oxford.
+This is a joint course offered between the Nuffield Department of Primary Care Health Sciences and the Department for Continuing Education.
+The programme works in collaboration with the renowned Centre for Evidence-Based Medicine in Oxford.